Stanton in Haywood County, Tennessee — The American South (East South Central)

 Erected by Tennessee Historical Commission.
 (Marker Number 4D 23.)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Stanton (approx. 1.1 miles away); Stanton Masonic Lodge And School (approx. 1.1 miles away); Bradford's Landing (approx. 6.1 miles away); Trinity In The Fields (approx. 6.7 miles away); Dancyville United Methodist Church (approx. Burchett Douglass (approx. 8 miles away); James K. Polk / James C. Jones (approx. 8 miles away); Cypress-Davis Methodist Episcopal Church (approx. 9.3 miles away).
+Stanton (approx. 1.1 miles away); Stanton Masonic Lodge And School (approx. 1.1 miles away); Bradford's Landing Trinity In The Fields (approx. 6.7 miles away); Dancyville United Methodist Church (approx. 8 miles away); Burchett Douglass (approx. 8 miles away); James K. Polk / James C. Jones (approx. 8 miles away); Cypress-Davis Methodist Episcopal Church (approx. 9.3 miles away).
 Touch for a list and map of all markers in Stanton.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 29, 2012, by Ken Smith of Milan, Tennessee.
-This page has been viewed 489 times since then and 2 times this year.
+It was originally submitted on February 29, 2012, by Ken Smith of Milan, Tennessee.
+This page has been viewed 524 times since then and 10 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on February 29, 2012, by Ken Smith of Milan, Tennessee. • Bernard Fisher was the editor who published this page.